atrocore/atropim/docs/en/user-guide/product-families.md

 If the product family code is not unique, the error message will appear notifying you about it.

-Alternatively, use the [quick create](./user-interface.md#quick-create) button on any TreoPIM page and fill in the required fields in the product family creation pop-up that appears:
+Alternatively, use the [quick create](./user-interface.md#quick-create) button on any AtroPIM page and fill in the required fields in the product family creation pop-up that appears:

 ![Creation pop-up](../../_assets/product-families/creation-popup.jpg)